ervilis/django-rest-framework-cache/README.md

     )

+# Requirements

+This lib does not install any dependency, but your project obviously have to be using Django Rest Framework.

 # Usage

 To use the DRF cache you must register your serializer into cache registry ( like django models admin ).
 You can do it inheriting the `CachedSerializerMixin`: